belgif/thematic/org-services/README.md

-# ICEG Public Organisation and Public Services
+# ICEG Public Organisation and Public Service

 ## Context
 Via this initiative, the various stakeholders wish to semantically model the different data flows and standardize the structure of the data for the subject public organisation (Any organization that is defined as being part of the public sector by a legal framework at any level) and public services.
 We start from terms defined for these entities in existing standards at regional and federal level.